crispab/crisp-dna/_docs/decisions.md

 How do I pick a decision process?
 ---------------------------------

-Here are some examples of different decisions processes on a scale from “fast” to “well-anchored”.
+Organa uses four decision protocols:

--   **Own decision**.
-Decide yourself without talking to anyone.
+1. Own decision: Decide yourself without talking to anyone.

--   **Own decision with team input**.
-Ask for input from the team, but then make the decision yourself.
+2. Advice: Ask for input (perspectives, implications) from the team, but then make the decision yourself.
+It’s likely to be small enough to try, safe enough to fail.

--   **Own decision with team-anchoring**.
-Ask for input from the team, suggest a decision, check if the team is OK with it before closing the decision.
+3. Consent: We have a simple version of the Sociocratic Consent model:
+- Proposal presented
+- Round of clarification
+- Seek objection: Objections need to be “truly problematic” or “simply unappealing”.
+If the latter the objector is asked to let it go.
+If it is “truly problematic” it is the objectors responsibility to articulate and clarify the objection based on one of these three considerations:
+  - Harms our values
+  - Harms my ability to do my job
+  - Harms the Home
+- Proceed

--   **Team decision**.
-Facilitate a decision from the whole team (using consensus, with majority vote as fallback if we can’t reach consensus).
+4. Consensus: Facilitate a decision from the whole team (using consensus, with majority vote as fallback if we can’t reach consensus).

-The term “team” in this case really means “those who are affected by the decision”.
-Sometimes the whole team, sometimes just a few of us.

-These decisions processes can be combined.
-> Example: start by getting input from the whole team, then suggest a decision and anchor with those people who are most directly affected.

 For simple decisions, this communication can happen via slack, email or a poll.
 For more complex or sensitive decisions, face-to-face conversation is better.
 We usually do those at our [unconference](unconference.html).